MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/includes/ci-triggers.md

 ::: moniker range="<= azure-devops-2019"

 You can also tell Azure Pipelines to skip running a pipeline that a commit would normally trigger.
 Just include `***NO_CI***` in the commit message of the HEAD commit and Azure Pipelines will skip running CI.
-This is supported for commits to Azure Repos Git and GitHub.

 ::: moniker-end

 ::: moniker range="> azure-devops-2019"

 You can also tell Azure Pipelines to skip running a pipeline that a commit would normally trigger.
 Just include `[skip ci]` in the commit message or description of the HEAD commit and Azure Pipelines will skip running CI.
 You can also use any of the variations below.
-This is supported for commits to Azure Repos Git, Bitbucket Cloud, GitHub, and GitHub Enterprise Server.

 - `[skip ci]` or `[ci skip]`
 - `skip-checks: true` or `skip-checks:true`